fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

 .. note::

-    This method simply sums up the second and third interval regardless if the intervals are completely penetrated or not.
+    This method simply sums up the second and third increment regardless if the increments are completely penetrated or not.
 Due to this, the main drive may not always correspond to the reported N-value.

 Getting the total drive
 -----------------------
-It is also possible to calculate the total number of blows in all three 150 mm intervals for each sample/layer through the :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_total_drive` method.
+It is also possible to calculate the total number of blows in all three 150 mm increments for each sample/layer through the :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_total_drive` method.

 .. ipython:: python